• Automatic SVN Revision Numbering in ASP.Net MVC

 My Project - Compile - Build Events

-As shown above, we need to add the line to the “Post-build event command line:” box..
+As shown above, we need to add the following line to the “Post-build event command line:” box..

 3. Add the SVN revision number to our Page